DocPlanner/php-recruitment-refactor-assignment/README.md

 ## Hints

 - It’s up to you to decide on how much time you will spend.
 However, please don’t invest too much effort.
-- Feel free to ask questions if you have any doubts or something is unclear.
+- If you have any issue or something is unclear, don't hesitate to ask